Icebreaker: Earliest icebreakers

 Prior to ocean-going ships, ice breaking technology was developed on inland canals and rivers using laborers with axes and hooks.
 The first recorded primitive icebreaker ship was a barge used by the Belgian town of Bruges in 1383 to help clear the town moat.
 The efforts of the ice-breaking barge were successful enough to warrant the town purchasing four such ships.

-Ice breaking barges continued to see use during the colder winters of the Little Ice Age with growing use in the Low Country where significant amounts of trade, and transport of people and goods took place.
-In the course of fifteenth century the use of ice breakers in Flanders (Oudenaarde, Kortrijk, Leper, Veurne, Diksmuide and Hulst) was already well established.
+Ice breaking barges continued to see use during the colder winters of the Little Ice Age with growing use in the Low Country where significant amounts of trade and transport of people and goods took place.
+In the 15th century the use of ice breakers in Flanders (Oudenaarde, Kortrijk, Ieper, Veurne, Diksmuide and Hulst) was already well established.
 The use of the ice breaking barges expanded in the 17th century where every town of some importance in the Low Country used some form of icebreaker to keep their waterways clear.

 Before the 17th century the specifications of icebreakers are unknown.
 The specifications for ice breaking vessels show that they were dragged by teams of horses and the heavy weight of the ship pushed down on the ice breaking it.
 They were used in conjunction with teams of men with axes and saws and the technology behind them didn't change much until the industrial revolution.